Deciphering in situ electron dynamics of ultrarelativistic plasma via polarization pattern of emitted gamma photons

-If the electron is undergoing acceleration with $-\bm{\beta}\cdot\bm{E}>0$ (deceleration with $-\bm{\beta}\cdot\bm{E}<0$), the spiral ratio $\mathcal{R}>0$ ($\mathcal{R}<0$) corresponds to the counter-clockwise (clockwise) spiral tendency in the angular distribution of $\gamma$-photon LP orientation as shown in Fig.~\ref{fig:schematic}(d) [Fig.~\ref{fig:schematic}(e)].
+If the radiating electron is undergoing acceleration with $-\bm{\beta}\cdot\bm{E}>0$ ($-\bm{\beta}\cdot\bm{E}<0$), the GPP orientation $\delta\phi>0$ ($\delta\phi<0$) corresponds to the counter-clockwise (clockwise) spiral tendency in the angular distribution of $\gamma$-photon LP as shown in Fig.~\ref{fig:schematic}(c) [Fig.~\ref{fig:schematic}(d)].

-To examine the GPP features, we performed 3D PIC simulations, where an over-critical density slab is illuminated by a right-handed ($\epsilon=1$) circularly polarized pulse.
-In the main example, the laser intensity $I_0\approx 1.68 \times 10^{23}\mathrm{W/cm}^2$ is equivalent to the normalized field amplitude $a_0 \approx 350$ for the wavelength $\lambda_0=1\mu m$.
-The pulse has a duration $\tau_0=25\,$fs and focal spot size $2.6\,\mu m$ (FWHM intensity measure).
-The slab has a thickness $l_0=10\mu m$ and consists of electrons and carbon ions with the number density $n_e=30n_c$ and $n_i=5n_c$, respectively. $n_{c}= m_e \omega_0^2 / 4 \pi e^2$ is the plasma critical density.
-The models of radiative spin-flips, spin-dependent photon emission, and photon polarization effects have been incorporated in the EPOCH code~\cite{arber2015contemporary}, see the Supplemental Materials~\cite{SM}.
+To examine the GPP features, we performed 3D PIC simulations, where a non-pre-polarized slab is illuminated by a circularly polarized pulse ($\epsilon=1$).
+The laser intensity $I_0\approx 1.7 \times 10^{23}\mathrm{W/cm}^2$ is equivalent to $a_0 \approx 350$ for the wavelength $\lambda_0=1\,\mu m$.
+The pulse has a duration $\tau_0=25\,$~fs and focal spot size $2.6\,\mu$m (FWHM intensity measure).
+The plasma slab has a thickness $l_0=10\,\mu$m and consists of electrons and carbon ions with the density $n_e=30n_c$ and $n_i=5n_c$, respectively, $n_{c}= m_e \omega_0^2 / 4 \pi e^2$ is the plasma critical density.
+The influences of radiative spin-flips, spin-dependent photon emission, and photon polarization effects have been incorporated in the EPOCH code~\cite{arber2015contemporary,SM}.